tejas-2232/Flutter-GOD/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## some concepts to keep in MinD

+__Stateless Widgets:__ The state of the widget cannot change over time <br>
+*Example:* The layout,colors,or any data that we use inside that widget.

+__Stateful Widgets:__ The state of the widget can change over time <br>
+*Example:* The layouts,colors,or any data that we use inside that widget can be changed